 8. HITRUST Common Security Framework

-HITRUST is a massive undertaking for any organization due to the heavy weight given to documentation and processes.
+HITRUST CSF is a massive undertaking for any organization due to the heavy weight given to documentation and processes.
 As a result, many organizations end up scoping smaller areas of focus for HITRUST.
-The costs of obtaining and maintaining HITRUST certification adds to the level of effort required to adopt this framework.
+The costs of obtaining and maintaining HITRUST certification add to the level of effort required to adopt this framework.
 The certification is audited by a third party, which adds a level of validity.

 GDPR is a framework of security requirements that global organizations must implement to protect the security and privacy of EU citizens' personal information.
 GDPR requirements include controls for restricting unauthorized access to stored data and access control measures, such as least privilege, role-based access and multifactor authentication.